anidea/Anidea-FX-Framework/README.md

 Each game and each network have both a header and .cpp file that define their operation.
 Any new game or network added must have its header (.h) file included in the main .ino file.

 ```
 // Uncomment only one of these lines for the board you want
 #include "fx300.h"
 //#include fx###.h

 #include "game.h"
 #include "network.h"

 // Networks
+#include "network_empty.h"
+#include "network_escaperoommaster.h"
-  #include "escaperoommaster.h"
+#include "network_cluecontrol.h"
-  #include "cluecontrol.h"
+#include "network_houdinimc.h"
-  #include "houdinimc.h"
+#include "network_mqtt.h"

 // Include game headers here
+#include "game_empty.h"
+#include "game_room.h"
 #include "game_simplegame.h"
-  #include "game_lightsout.h"
 #include "game_sequencedetect.h"
 #include "game_sixwire.h"
 #include "game_inputsequence.h"
-  #include "game_empty.h"
 ```

 ## Game and Network
 There are several declarations of "myGame".
 Only one can be uncommented to tell the program which game to run.

 The next section is the network variables.
 These need to be configured for the specific device as well as for the management software.
 MyMac and MyIP are needed for any type of network.
-HostIP is needed by ClueControl and HoudiniMC but not EscapeRoomMaster.
+HostIP is needed by ClueControl, HoudiniMC, and MQTT but not EscapeRoomMaster.

 Lastly is the network section.
 Only one can be uncommented to tell the program which management software to communicate with.

 ```
   // Uncomment only one of these lines for the game you want
+//  myGame = new game_empty(); // Empty game to manually control inputs and outputs only
+//  myGame = new room(); // Used to control a whole room
 //  myGame = new simplegame(); //Simple game provided as an example
-//  myGame = new lightsout(); //Lights out game
 //  myGame = new sequencedetect(); //Sequencedetect
 //  myGame = new sixwire(); //Sixwire
 //  myGame = new inputsequence(); //Detects a sequence of inputs
-//  myGame = new empty(); // Empty game to manually control inputs and outputs only

   byte MyMac[] = {0x90, 0xA2, 0xDA, 0x0E, 0x94, 0xB5};   // This must be unique for each device
-  IPAddress MyIP(10, 0, 1, 210);                         // This must be unique for each device
+  IPAddress MyIP(0, 0, 0, 0);                         // This must be unique for each device on the network.
+Leave blank to configure at run time.
-  IPAddress HostIP(10, 0, 1, 115);                       // This should be the IP of the device running the management software
+  IPAddress HostIP(0, 0, 0, 0);                       // This should be the IP of the device running the management software.
+Not needed for ERM

   // Uncomment only one of these lines for the network you want
+//  myNetwork = new network_empty(); //Empty network for use with FX300
 //  myNetwork = new escaperoommaster(MyMac, MyIP, HostIP);
 //  myNetwork = new cluecontrol(MyMac, MyIP, HostIP);
-//  myNetwork = new nodered(MyMac, MyIP, HostIP);
+//  myNetwork = new mqtt(MyMac, MyIP, HostIP);
 //  myNetwork = new houdinimc(MyMac, MyIP, HostIP);
 ```